 Some people believe that taking cells for a biopsy so early on could disturb the embryo but data from years of PGD tests reveals that these tests do not raise the risk of birth defects in a new born.

 Embryos are delicate and PGD is quite a sophisticated procedure, so there is some measure of risk if the process not handled carefully.
-Infertility Aide only works with the doctors that have extensive experience and have been using these technologies successfully for years.
+Infertility Aide only works with the doctors and genetic laboratories that have extensive experience and have been using these technologies successfully for years.

 It is rather unsafe to carry on IVF without PGD (in cases where it is especially indicated) and risk a miscarriage or carry a baby with a serious genetic disorder to birth.

 Preimplantation genetic testing is done on embryos before they are transferred to the uterus.
 There are also some tests that can check for genetic abnormalities, AFTER the pregnancy is confirmed.
 These include:

 - Chorionic villus sampling (CVS) – biopsy of the placenta at 10 -12 weeks of pregnancy to detect for fetal genetic abnormalities.
 If detected, you may have to consider an abortion.

 - Amniocentesis – performed 16 to 18 of pregnancy.
 In this test the amniotic fluid is checked for genetic abnormality in the fetus.

 - Ultrasound & blood tests – additionally help in checking for some abnormalities.
 If suspected, advanced tests may be recommended to confirm the diagnosis.